 The theory of evolution was another milestone that occurred int eh 19th century, where it marked a paradigm shift in the field of zoology, rejecting the traditional view that every known species were unique.
 Combining the principles of heredity formed by Mendel, Darwin postulated that organisms evolve over time by a process of rejecting and accepting useless or beneficial characteristics respectively.
 This concept, known as natural selection, formed the backbone to his argument and was, of course, a response to the work of his predecessors.
 This concept would later effect many fields within the biological sciences such as ecology and environmental microbiology.

-Hire a Biology teacher now.
+Hire a Biology tutor Sydney now.

 The 20th and 21st century saw a shift towards solving the world’s biological problems, concerning itself less with classification efforts and more with conservation.
 Today, the branch of zoology hosts a diverse array of fields of study, including:

 - Evolutionary biology